Back

 Private shuttles, rental cars, and domestic flights make navigating the country straightforward, especially when travel is coordinated in advance.
 For guests of Rancho Santana, the journey is made even smoother with end-to-end transportation support, including private transfers arranged through the resort’s trusted network of providers.
 A trusted driver will be waiting at the airport with cool bottled water and a warm welcome, ensuring your journey to the coast begins with comfort and ease.

 While official travel advisories provide essential information, firsthand accounts from travelers offer valuable insights into the current state of tourism in Nicaragua.
-Many visitors in 2025 have shared positive experiences, highlighting the country’s natural beauty and the blend of rustic charm with emerging luxury accommodations.
+Many visitors have shared positive experiences, highlighting the country’s natural beauty and the blend of rustic charm with emerging luxury accommodations.

 Many travelers report that they experience smooth and enjoyable visits by following standard safety precautions, such as using reputable transportation and avoiding isolated areas after dark.